A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Introduction

 Another stream of works, path-based methods~\cite{lao2010relational, neelakantan2015compositional, chen2018variational, zhu2021neural}, predicts the relation between a pair of entities based on the paths between them.
 Take the knowledge graph in Fig.~\ref{fig:method_comparison}(a) as an example, we can prove that \emph{Mother(a, f)} holds, because there are two paths \emph{a $\xrightarrow{\text{Father}}$ b $\xrightarrow{\text{Wife}}$ f} and \emph{a $\xleftarrow{\text{Brother}}$ c $\xrightarrow{\text{Mother}}$ f}.
 As the semantics of paths are purely determined by relations rather than entities, path-based methods naturally generalize to unseen entities (i.e., inductive setting), which cannot be handled by embedding methods.
 However, the number of paths grows exponentially w.r.t.\ the path length, which hinders the application of path-based methods on large-scale knowledge graphs.

 Here we propose \method to tackle the scalability issue of path-based methods.
-The key idea of our method is to search for important paths rather than use all possible paths for reasoning.
+The key idea of our method is to search for important paths rather than use all possible paths for reasoning, thereby reducing time and memory in training and inference.
 Inspired by the A* algorithm~\cite{hart1968formal} for shortest path problems, given a head entity $u$ and a query relation $q$, we compute a priority score for each entity to guide the search towards more important paths.
 At each iteration, we select $K$ nodes and $L$ edges according to their priority, and use message passing to update nodes in their neighborhood.
 Due to the complex semantics of knowledge graphs, it is hard to use a handcrafted priority function like the A* algorithm without a significant performance drop (Tab.~\ref{tab:handcraft}).
-Instead, we design a neural priority function based on the node representations at the current iteration, which can be end-to-end trained by the objective function of the reasoning task without additional supervision.
+Instead, we design a neural priority function based on the node representations at the current iteration, which can be end-to-end trained by the objective function of the reasoning task without any additional supervision.

-We verify our method on 3 transductive and 2 inductive knowledge graph reasoning datasets.
-Experiments show that \method achieves competitive performance against state-of-the-art path-based methods on FB15k-237 and WN18RR, even with only 10\% of nodes and 10\% edges at each iteration (Sec.~\ref{sec:result}).
-To verify the scalability of our method, we also evaluate \method on ogbl-wikikg2, a million-scale knowledge graph that cannot be solved by existing path-based methods.
-Surprisingly, with only 1\% nodes and 1\% edges, our method achieves a competitive performance compared to embedding methods (Sec.~\ref{sec:result}).
+We verify our method on 4 transductive and 2 inductive knowledge graph reasoning datasets.
+Experiments show that \method achieves competitive performance against state-of-the-art path-based methods on FB15k-237, WN18RR and YAGO3-10, even with only 10\% of nodes and 10\% edges at each iteration (Sec.~\ref{sec:result}).
+To verify the scalability of our method, we also evaluate \method on ogbl-wikikg2, a million-scale knowledge graph that is 2 magnitudes larger than datasets solved by previous path-based methods.
+Surprisingly, with only 0.2\% nodes and 0.2\% edges, our method outperforms existing embedding methods and establishes new state-of-the-art results (Sec.~\ref{sec:result}) as the first non-embedding method on ogbl-wikikg2.
 By adjusting the ratios of selected nodes and edges, one can trade off between performance and efficiency (Sec.~\ref{sec:ablation}). \method also converges significantly faster than embedding methods (Fig.~\ref{fig:ogbl-wikikg2}), which makes it a promising model for deployment on large-scale knowledge graphs.
 Additionally, \method offers interpretability that embeddings do not possess.
 Visualization shows that \method captures important paths for reasoning (Sec.~\ref{sec:visualization}).